 - Page submitted

-- A page submission is recorded each time somebody submits a Dynamics 365 marketing page that includes a marketing form.
-This only includes Dynamics 365 marketing pages, not submissions of marketing forms that are embedded on a page on an external site.
+- A page submission is recorded each time somebody submits a marketing page that includes a marketing form.
+This only includes pages hosted on a Dynamics 365 Portal, not submissions of marketing forms that are embedded on a page on an external site.

 - Page visited

-- A page visit is recorded each time somebody visits a Dynamics 365 marketing page.
-This only includes Dynamics 365 marketing pages, not pages on external sites that have a Dynamics 365 website tracking script.
+- A page visit is recorded each time somebody visits a marketing page.
+This only includes pages hosted on a Dynamics 365 Portal, not pages on external sites that have a Dynamics 365 Marketing website tracking script.

 - Redirect URL clicked